Vic Mackey: Relationship with Shane

 Vic and Ronnie ultimately decide that the time had come for Shane to pay with his life for murdering Lem.
 They arrange for him to be assassinated by a Mexican drug cartel.
 At the last second, Vic tries to call off the hit on Shane, but was unable to reach Shane on his cell phone.
 Through sheer luck, Shane survives.
 Shane decides to retaliate by blackmailing a small-time pimp into murdering Ronnie in his apartment, while preparing to murder Vic at Vic's apartment himself.
 The attempt on Ronnie's life is botched, as well as Vic's when Ronnie alerts him about what happened.
 The pimp is later apprehended, and reveals the truth, forcing Shane to flee and go on the run with his pregnant wife and son.
+Shane tries to force Vic to provide him with enough money to escape and information to keep the LAPD away until that can happen, but a series of mistakes by Shane leads to his decision to turn Vic in and accept his likely life sentence in prison, as long as he can get immunity for Mara on the way.
+When Vic intercepts a confession letter that Shane sent to the precinct that outlined all of his crimes, he uses it to get an immunity deal of his own with ICE, that will cover both him and Ronnie.
+Vic later goes for and gets the deal for himself when he believes he has to betray Ronnie in order to save his wife from being arrested and sent to jail (not realizing that his wife was part of a setup to try and get Vic arrested and jailed without Shane's input).

-Ultimately, Shane is horrified to learn of Vic's immunity deal during a cell phone conversation.
+Ultimately, Shane is horrified to learn of Vic's immunity deal during a cell phone conversation, where Shane's sneering comments about how Vic's wife betrayed him lead Vic to coldly outline how he'll always be there to tell Shane's kids his dirty stories while he and Mara serve life sentences, and then hang up on Shane for the last time.
 As a result of Vic's taunts, Shane murders his pregnant wife, Mara, and his son Jackson by poison.
 As his fellow officers kick down the door, Shane shoots himself in the head.
 In the series finale, Vic places a picture of himself and Lem on his new desk at ICE headquarters.
 Though originally, the picture was of all four members of the Strike Team, Vic seems to have cropped Shane and Ronnie out of the frame, unable to reconcile himself with Shane's betrayal of Lem and subsequent suicide.